Zei33/node-capsolver-ts/readme.md

 # 🤖 CapSolver ✔️
-### An Typescript API wrapper for CapSolver.com written in Node.js
+### An ESM/Typescript API wrapper for CapSolver.com written in Node.js